m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/accuracy-overlap/meteor.md

 title: Meteor
 sidebar_label: Meteor
 ---
+import { ReferencesIndex } from '@site/src/components/References';

 ## Introduction

 METEOR (Metric for Evaluation of Translation with Explicit ORdering) is a machine translation evaluation metric proposed by Banerjee and Lavie (2005).
 Unlike BLEU, which focuses primarily on n-gram precision, METEOR incorporates both precision and recall, aligning better with human judgment of translation quality.
 The metric was later adopted for evaluating text generation and code generation tasks, especially in Software Engineering benchmarks such as CodeXGLUE, CodeSearchNet, and TL-CodeSum, where it assesses structural and semantic similarity between model outputs and references.

 ## Formula